cm-schrader/cmschrader/README.md

 makes for a very light weight cite.
 It is purely static as required by Github Pages, the service used to host it.

-To deploy to live, use the following command. git subtree push --prefix dist origin gh-pages
+To deploy to live, use the two commands.
+The first command returns the [COMMIT ID] used in the second command. git subtree split --prefix dist 3d git push origin [COMMIT ID]:gh-pages --force